Texas Advocacy Project, Inc.

 What have they accomplished so far and what's next?

-The Project serves all Texans without regard to socioeconomic status, race, ethnicity, gender, sexual orientation, age or physical disability.
-The Project helps survivors through free legal advice and counsel as well as with civil issues that affect abuse cases such as housing, employment, education and financial empowerment.
+TAP serves all Texans without regard to socioeconomic status, race, ethnicity, gender, sexual orientation, age or physical disability.
+TAP helps survivors through free legal advice and counsel as well as with civil issues that affect abuse cases such as housing, employment, education and financial empowerment.

-• The Project extends its impact through a network of outreach and trainings.
-In 2019, The Project provided free trainings to 5,515 individuals including judges, prosecutors, crime victim services personnel, legal advocates, medical professionals, universities and students.
+TAP extends its impact through a network of outreach and trainings.
+In 2023, TAP provided free trainings to 6,456 individuals including judges, prosecutors, crime victim services personnel, legal advocates, medical professionals, universities and students.

-• We work with youth in our Teen Outreach Program, which in 2019 provided training on healthy relationships, teen dating violence, online safety and leadership skills to 2,159 teenagers.
+We work with youth through teen outreach initiatives, which in 2023 provided training on healthy relationships, teen dating violence, online safety and leadership skills to ----- teenagers.

 How we listen